If your piles are large, you might need surgery to remove them. This is called a haemorrhoidectomy.

 Looking after your wound

-Try to wash the area with water and pat dry, or use alcohol-free wet wipes, after going to the toilet.
+Try to wash the area with water.
+It may be helpful to use a squirt bottle, which you can get from a chemist, or use a shower or bidet to clean your bottom.
+Pat dry, or use a hair dryer.
+You can use alcohol-free wet wipes, after going to the toilet.
 Avoid using dry toilet tissue.

 Keep the area clean and gently bathe your wound in a warm bath each day, if possible.
 This might also help with your pain.
 Do not use soap, or put salt or any perfumed products in the water, until your wound has healed.
 These could irritate your wound site.